Collision-induced flavor instability in dense neutrino gases with energy-dependent scattering: Abstract

 \section{Abstract}

 We investigate the collision-induced flavor instability in homogeneous, isotropic, dense neutrino gases in the two-flavor mixing scenario with energy-dependent scattering.
-We find that the growth rate of such an instability, if it exists, is the negative average of the flavor-decohering collision rates of the neutrinos weighted by the electron lepton number distribution of the neutrinos.
-This growth rate is independent of the neutrino mass-splitting, the matter density, and the neutrino density, although the initial amplitude of the unstable oscillation mode can be suppressed by a large matter density.
+We uncover a simple expression of the growth rate of this instability in terms of the flavor-decohering collision rates and the electron lepton number distribution of the neutrino.
+This growth rate is common to the neutrinos and antineutrinos of different energies, and is independent of the mass-splitting and vacuum mixing angle of the neutrino, the matter density, and the neutrino density, although the initial amplitude of the unstable oscillation mode can be suppressed by a large matter density.
 Our results suggest that neutrinos are likely to experience collision-induced flavor conversions deep inside a core-collapse supernova even when both the fast and slow collective flavor oscillations are suppressed.
-However, this phenomenon may not occur in a neutron star merger because the electron antineutrinos have larger average energy and more abundance than the electron neutrinos in such an environment.